andli/pymkm/README.md

 The included sample app can update your stock prices to trend for non-foils, and to a competitive prices for foils, all rounded to nearest configurable value per rarity (default .25 €).
 A confirmation step allows you to check the result before uploading the new prices.

 The app can import a .csv list of cards to your stock.
 It can also be used to clear your entire stock.
-The app also keeps track of how many API requests your have left each day.
+The app also keeps track of how many API requests your have left each day, and can do partial updates if you have more than 5000 articles to update.

 **NOTE:** Use all functionality at your own risk, I take no responsibility for the resulting prices or wiped stock.
 See 'price calculation' below for more details.